alexdevero/alex-devero-blog/__drafts__/draft--object-freeze-seal.md

 // Try to add new property:
 myObj.languageFamily = 'Indo-European'

-// Try to remove property:
+// Try to remove "ethnicity" property: delete myObj.ethnicity
-delete myObj.ethnicity

 // Log the "myObj" object: